-If you have not told your doctor about any of the above, tell them before you start taking TIXOL.
+If you have not told your doctor about any of the above, tell him/her before you start taking Tixol.

 Taking other medicines

-- other medicines used to treat depression, panic disorder, anxiety or obsessive illnesses, including tryptophan
+- medicines used to treat depression, panic disorder, anxiety or obsessive illnesses high blood pressure such as tryptophan

 - strong painkillers such as tramadol, pethidine

-- a type of migraine treatment called 'triptans', such as sumatriptan or zolmitriptan
+- medicines used to treat migraines called 'triptans', such as sumatriptan or zolmitriptan

 - medicines used to treat stress urinary incontinence such as tolteridone

 - medicines used to treat heart problems such as flecainide or propafenone